exasol/ai-lab/doc/developer_guide/commands.md

 Typical values for this CLI option are
 * `t2.medium` -- the smallest and cheapest EC2 instance
 * `g4dn.xlarge` -- an EC2 instance including a T4 GPU device for using GPU acceleration

+## Selecting a Source AMI (AWS Machine Image)

+When creating an EC2 instance you can also specify the AMI to be used by the EC2 instance with CLI option `--ec2-source-ami`.

+By default the `ai-lab` CLI commands will search for AMIs matching the pattern defined in file [lib/config.py](https://github.com/exasol/ai-lab/blob/main/exasol/ds/sandbox/lib/config.py).